SharonymTan/SharonymTan.github.io/README.md

 - University assessment completed during my enrolment with RMIT Univesity.
 - Created classification models to predict if a breast cancer patient will survive more than or less than five years post surgery.
 - Used the Haberman’s Survival Data Set sourced from the [UCI](https://archive.ics.uci.edu/ml/datasets/haberman's+survival).
-- K-Nearest-Neighbour algorithm and Decision Tree Learning Model
+- K-Nearest-Neighbour algorithm and Decision Tree Learning Model.
 - Performance measured using confusion matrix.
+- A complete written report can also be found in the [Github repo](https://github.com/sharonymtan/data-science-portfolio/tree/main/predicting-patient-survival-rate)

 ![Image](/images/marcelo-leal-unsplash.jpg)